-Music - Duration
+Music – Pitch

-ICT and Computing – Multimedia and eBooks
+ICT and Computing – Control technology and programming

-Art – Exploring Paul Klee
+Art – Exploring colour mixing

 Indoor PE lessons

 The class will be split into two groups of up to 15 children for their Indoor PE lessons with lessons being 30 minutes each due to hall space and distancing requirements.
-They will have an opportunity to explore and promote their physical fitness and wellbeing through movement-based games, dance and yoga.
+They will continue to have an opportunity to explore and promote their physical fitness and wellbeing through movement-based games, dance and yoga.
 In addition, over the term children will have an opportunity to create, devise and compose movement in response to classroom curriculum based topics and given stimuli such as music, visuals and text.
 Children will be encouraged and taught to share and develop the language to feedback and comment with an emphasis on team building, problem solving, communication, decision-making and actively encouraging peer learning.

 Outdoor PE lessons

-Children will begin to learn about personal space and how to travel safely following instructions.
-This will be achieved through a variety of fun and age related activities with story and action themes such as ‘Their bodies’, The jungle, animals, colours and much more.
+Children will continue to learn about personal space and how to travel safely following instructions.
+This will be achieved through a variety of fun and age related activities with story and action themes such as ‘their bodies’, the jungle, animals, colours and much more.
 Children will experience athletic training, obstacle courses, yoga, movement to music, mindfulness & wellbeing.
 Through interval training, athletics and circuits, we will also introduce the idea of setting personal goals and improving personal bests.

-Personal, Social, Citizenship and Health Education (PSCHE) – Our feelings
+Personal, Social, Citizenship and Health Education (PSCHE)

 The Year 1 team